Your Basket

 The Problem:

-Knotgrass can spread by seed or rhizomes and will eventually compete with your chosen variety of turf or lawn grass and can take over.
+Knotgrass can spread by seed or rhizomes and will eventually compete with your chosen variety of turf or lawn grass taking it over.
 It can grow in a variety of places including through the cracks on driveways or paths and grassland.
-Knotweed prefers sandy / gavelly habitats.
+Knotweed prefers sandy / gravelly habitats.